 The safe internal temp of chicken is 165° Fahrenheit (75° Celsius).

-Instructions for Grill Chicken in Rec Tec
+Instructions for Grilled Chicken in Rec Tec

 Grilling chicken on a REC TEC pellet grill is simple and delicious.
 Follow these steps to grill chicken to perfection: